Skip to main content

 Introduction

 PagerDuty's Events API V2 lets you push events from your monitoring systems to PagerDuty.
-You can push such events when an incident is triggered, updated, or resolved.
+You can send such events when an incident is triggered, updated, or resolved.
+This article is a short guide on the different options to integrate PagerDuty with your monitoring and alerting systems.

 StateTriggered BySource